mhannum72/mylunch/README.md

 todo
 ====

+* Another clever scheme .. nginx has a module that allows you to access memcache directly.

 * Ok .. no hacking nginx.
 I just need to create a picture and/or thumb server.
   The 99 cent solution for this is to symlink a 'published' directory for images .. the 'published' photos would be handled by nginx, and the